noahehall/theBookOfNoah/0current/aws/rds.md

     # create a DB subnet (in the rds console)
     # ^ require either 2 priv or 2 pub, go with 2 priv
     # now you can finally create your db instance as normal
+    # then you can create an ec2 server to connect to your db instance
+    # ^ make sure the ec2 instance has the correct security group you created earlier (the public one)